lsteiner9/ScaleScroller/docs/persona/persona3.md

 ![Catey Rose](../img/persona3.jpg)

-* Name: Catey Rose Henderson
+### Catey Rose Henderson

 * Age: 17

 * Occupation: high-school student and flautist

-* Technology: Phone: Samsung Galaxy S20 Plus
+* Phone: Samsung Galaxy S20 Plus

 * Personality: Creative, independent, curious, high-achiever

 * Needs/Goals/Features:

-    * Wants to be really proficient with her scales
+    * Wants to be really proficient with her scales.

     * A typical teenager, she is basically addicted to her phone - but she is self-aware, and tries to pack her phone with apps that help her learn/improve herself.